 Students who disagree with the approved accommodations may ask for a review of their application and provide additional information at any time.
 However, only confirmed approved accommodations will be provided during the review period.

 Walden University is not obligated to provide accommodations until the application process has been completed and accommodations have been officially approved.
 Students are encouraged to begin the process early to ensure accommodations are approved prior to beginning coursework.

-In post-secondary education, it is the student’s responsibility to self-identify disability status and register with Disability Services prior to requesting accommodations.
+In post-secondary education, it is the student’s responsibility to self-identify disability status and register with Student Wellness and Disability Services prior to requesting accommodations.

-To register with Disability Services, submit documentation of disability along with Walden University’s Accommodation Request form to Disability Services.
+To register with Student Wellness and Disability Services, submit documentation of disability along with Walden University’s Accommodation Request form to Student Wellness and Disability Services.

 No program requirements will be waived.